Film & Video Individual Project Funding Expert Panel comments

 • The panelists appreciated when applicants showcased how the project will allow them to progress in their practice, in relation to previous works.

-• The panelists prioritized funding projects with pragmatic budgets that ensured fair compensation for all artists involved, including the applicant.
+• The panelists prioritized funding projects with practical budgets that ensured fair compensation for all artists involved, including the applicant.

 • The panel emphasized that the budget and project description should align with all activities and costs clearly reflected in both sections.